sjstretton/screwed/02-ProgressAndProblems.md

 What would an economy fit for our children look like?
 A good society promotes the wealth and happiness of its citizens.
 Thus, we argue for a society and economy that defines, creates, preserves and fairly distributes natural and humanly-created wealth.
 Happiness implies a different metric than mere activity: humans need both security and purpose.
 The challenges of the future give us our purpose and will undermine our security if we do not face them with full commitment.
 An economy that is good for people and for the planet is one that functions well.

 To define such a society, we need first to consider a question of economics.
 What are the economic conditions for sustainable and widely-spread prosperity?
+To answer this question we look back into the history of economic thought.

 # What are the Economic Conditions for Sustainable Widely-Spread Prosperty (Chapter 3)